Shantha Kalavitigoda

-Shantha Kalavitigoda (born 23 December 1977) is a former Sri Lankan cricketer who played in one Test match in 2005.
+Shantha Kalavitigoda (born 23 December 1977) is a Sri Lankan former cricketer who played his only Test match in 2005.
 He was educated at Nalanda College Colombo.
-He made his Twenty20 debut on 17 August 2004, for Colts Cricket Club in the 2004 SLC Twenty20 Tournament.
+He made his Twenty20 debut on 17 August 2004, for Colts Cricket Club against Sri Lanka Air Force Sports Club in the 2004 SLC Twenty20 Tournament.
 He was born at Colombo in 1977.